MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm.md

     ![Screenshot that shows selecting assessments.](./media/contoso-migration-rehost-linux-vm/select-assessment.png)

-5. On the **Virtual machines** tab, search for VMs as needed, and select each VM you want to migrate.
+5. In **Virtual machines**, search for VMs as needed, and select each VM you want to migrate.
 Then select **Next: Target settings**.

-6. On the **Target settings** tab, select the subscription and target region to which you'll migrate.
+6. In **Target settings**, select the subscription and target region to which you'll migrate.
 Specify the resource group in which the Azure VMs will reside after migration.
 In **Virtual Network**, select the Azure virtual network/subnet to which the Azure VMs will be joined after migration.

 7. In **Azure Hybrid Benefit**:

     - Select **No** if you don't want to apply Azure Hybrid Benefit.
 Then select **Next**.
     - Select **Yes** if you have Windows Server machines that are covered with active Software Assurance or Windows Server subscriptions and you want to apply the benefit to the machines you're migrating.
 Then select **Next**.

-8. On the **Compute** tab, review the VM name, size, OS disk type, and availability set.
+8. In **Compute**, review the VM name, size, OS disk type, and availability set.
 VMs must conform with [Azure requirements](https://docs.microsoft.com/azure/migrate/migrate-support-matrix-vmware#vmware-requirements).

     - **VM size:** If you're using assessment recommendations, the VM size drop-down list will contain the recommended size.
 Otherwise, Azure Migrate picks a size based on the closest match in the Azure subscription.
 Alternatively, pick a manual size in **Azure VM size**.
     - **OS disk:** Specify the OS (boot) disk for the VM.
 The OS disk is the disk that has the operating system bootloader and installer.
     - **Availability set:** If the VM should be in an Azure availability set after migration, specify the set.
 The set must be in the target resource group you specify for the migration.

-9. On the **Disks** tab, specify whether the VM disks should be replicated to Azure.
+9. In **Disks**, specify whether the VM disks should be replicated to Azure.
 Select the disk type (standard SSD/HDD or premium-managed disks) in Azure.
 Then select **Next**.
     - You can exclude disks from replication.
     - If you exclude disks, they won't be present on the Azure VM after migration.

-10. On the **Review + Start replication** tab, review the settings.
+10. In **Review + Start replication**, review the settings.
 Then select **Replicate** to start the initial replication for the servers.

 > [!NOTE]
 > You can update replication settings any time before replication starts in **Manage** > **Replicating machines**.
 Settings can't be changed after replication starts.